easystats/correlation/README.md

 You can reference the package and its documentation as follows:

   - Makowski, D., Ben-Shachar, M. S., Patil, I. & Lüdecke, D. (2020).
-    *Methods for Correlation Analysis*.
+    *Methods and Algorithms for Correlation Analysis in R*.
 CRAN.

 ## Installation